helidon-io/helidon/docs/se/guides/jlink-image.md

 ## Using Custom Runtime Images

-Custom runtime images are ideal for use when you want all of the runtime performance of the JDK JVM in a reasonably compact form.
+Custom runtime images are ideal for use when you want all the runtime performance of the JDK JVM in a reasonably compact form.

 For cases where absolute minimal startup time and image size are required, then